Mali

 Examples of recent significant attacks include:

-• in September 2024, there were attacks in the Gendarmerie School in Faladie district and near Modibo Keita International airport in Bamako
+- in September 2024, at least 70 people were killed by attacks in the Gendarmerie School in Faladie district and Modibo Keita International Airport in Bamako

 This continues a historical trend of terrorists attacking military bases and personnel, sometimes including foreign military, often leading to the deaths of soldiers, civilians and others.